aws-ia/terraform-aws-route53-recovery-controller/.header.md

 ### Routing Control Cluster Resources & R53 Alias Records

 To define an ARC cluster for managed failover you should add the below values to as terraform variables.
+Currently we support ACTIVE/PASSIVE for applications across regions.
+The ACTIVE region is determined by your `provider` block or by `var.primary_cell_region`.

+Below would setup a Recovery Cluster with a single Control Panel, 1 Routing Control per region, Safety Rules (default 1, 1+ may be declared), 1 R53 Health Check per Routing Control, and R53 Alias records for each LB for the domain specified.

 ```terraform
 create_recovery_cluster = false